It’s unlikely you will become a millionaire when you sell backyard chicken eggs.

-You do not have to grade or size your eggs unless you intend to sell commercially.
+You do not have to grade or size your eggs unless you intend to sell them commercially.

-Also, you do not have to fill the carton with eggs of the same size, you can vary the size with two large, two medium and two small for instance.
+Also, you do not have to fill the carton with eggs of the same size.
+For instance, you can vary the size with two large, two medium, and two small.

 You cannot use ‘brand name’ egg cartons since you are not selling the ‘brand’ eggs.

-However, new egg cartons can be purchased inexpensively from your local farm or garden store.
+However, you can purchase new egg cartons inexpensively from your local farm or garden store.

-I will re-use cartons that are clean, not broken or damaged and non-soiled erring on the side of caution.
+I will re-use clean cartons, not broken or damaged, and non-soiled, erring on the side of caution.

-Also don’t forget to put a ‘best before’ date on the carton so folks know the eggs are really fresh.
+Also, don’t forget to put a ‘best before date on the carton, so folks know the eggs are fresh.

 You need to know who your potential customers are.

-If you have a small amount of eggs to sell weekly, the customer base may just be friends and family.
+If you have a small number of eggs to sell weekly, the customer base may be friends and family.

 But, if you have more eggs to sell, you will need to start looking further afield.

-Check around your area to see where you may be able to sell to.
+Check around your area to see where you may be able to sell.

-Camp grounds, local farm stores, farmers markets are all good places to start your sales pitch.
-Remember, if you sell beyond the ‘farm gate’ you will generally need a license.
-However, if the owner of the campground comes to you – you will not need a license!
+Campgrounds, local farm stores, and farmer’s markets are good places to start your sales pitch.
+If you sell beyond the ‘farm gate,’ you will generally need a license.
+However, if the campground owner comes to you – you will not need a permit!

 Before you start, think about other roadside stands you have seen.

-A tatty makeshift stand that’s held together with a couple of nails and duct tape is not going to attract customers!
-People will notice you can’t be bothered with a ‘good appearance’, so what else can’t you be bothered with?
+A tatty makeshift stand that’s held together with a couple of nails and duct tape will not attract customers!
+People will notice you can’t be bothered with a ‘good appearance,’ so what else can’t you be concerned with?

-You can either build your own stand or use a small garden shed for the task.
-Unless you have many other things for sale, a small home-made stand will probably be sufficient.
-Make it simple and fitting for your needs.
+You can either build your stand or use a small garden shed for the task.
+Unless you have many other things for sale, a small homemade frame will probably be sufficient.
+Make it simple and fit your needs.

-Freshly painted frame, good presentation of your products, even some whimsical decorations all help to attract folks.
-You need to put some time and effort into presentation – even if it’s just a sign saying ‘eggs for sale’.
+A freshly painted frame, a good presentation of your products, and even some whimsical decorations all help to attract folks.
+You need to put some time and effort into production – even if it’s just a sign saying “eggs for sale.”

-If you are in a position to be able to have folks come to the door and ask for eggs, you need to ensure you are available at all reasonable hours.
+If you are in a position to have folks come to the door and ask for eggs, you need to ensure you are available at all reasonable hours.

-A poster showing your hens and the pasture etc. will let people know your hens are free rangers.
-A couple of close-ups of your girls will likely bring a smile to faces and they will remember you for the future.
+A poster showing your hens and the pasture will let people know your hens are free rangers.
+A couple of close-ups of your girls will likely bring a smile to faces, and they will remember you for the future.

-Make sure your products and prices are clearly displayed so there is no room for confusion, always check your spelling.
+Ensure your products and prices are displayed so there is no room for confusion.
+Always check your spelling.

-If you rely on peoples’ honesty and are using an honesty box, do it cautiously.
-Ensure your money box cannot be broken into and bolt in to the stand.
-Sadly, people can and will take not only your product but your cash too.
+If you rely on people’s honesty and use an honesty box, do it cautiously.
+Ensure your money box cannot be broken into and bolt into the stand.
+Sadly, people can and will take your product and your cash.

-How Much Should I Sell My Eggs For?
+How Much Should I Sell Chicken Eggs For?

 Pricing your eggs to sell can be tricky.
-If you take into account all your expenses (feed, housing, water, electric etc.) the eggs may be too expensive for many folks, especially when they can buy a dozen much cheaper at the supermarket.
+Suppose you consider all your expenses (feed, housing, water, electricity, etc.).
+In that case, the eggs may be too expensive for many folks, especially when they can buy a dozen much cheaper at the supermarket.

 I generally sell mine to cover the cost of their feed.

-If your customers live a short distance away from you, they may appreciate ‘free delivery’ of their eggs – it really personalizes the service.
+If your customers live a short distance away from you, they may appreciate ‘free delivery’ of their eggs, personalizing the service.

-If you raise bantams, quail or ducks there are specialty markets out there for you.
-Bakers love duck eggs – if you have never baked with duck eggs I highly recommend it!!
+If you raise bantams, quail, or ducks, there are specialty markets for you.
+Bakers love duck eggs – if you have never baked with duck eggs, I highly recommend it!!

 Finally, we need to touch on the legalities of selling eggs to the public.
 In a nutshell, small private sales from your home are typically exempt from licensing.

-If you wish to sell at farm markets, CSAs’, local stores, then you need to be licensed.
-You also need to be inspected by the USDA and have your facilities inspected yearly.
+You need to be licensed if you wish to sell at farm markets, CSAs, or local stores.
+It would help if you also were inspected by the USDA and have your facilities inspected yearly.

-If you do plan on becoming a business you will also need a business license(s).
-These are usually available from the municipal building; the cost varies from State to State but is usually quite reasonable.
+If you plan to become a business, you will also need a business license(s).
+These are usually available from the municipal building; the cost varies from State to State but is generally quite reasonable.

 Links to your local state requirements can be found here: www.nerous.org.

-Selling some of your eggs can be a great way to cover the cost of your feed.
-This way, all the eggs that aren’t sold you get for ‘free’.
+Selling backyard chicken eggs can be a great way to cover the cost of your feed.
+You now know how to sell chicken eggs from farmers’ markets to roadside stands.

-An average fifty pound feed bag costs $15 here and will last thirty hens around two weeks.
-If you can sell your eggs at $3/dozen you’re going to need three dozen eggs/week to cover the cost of the feed.
+An average fifty-pound feed bag costs $15 here and will last thirty hens for around two weeks.
+If you can sell your eggs at $3/dozen, you’ll need three dozen eggs/week to cover the cost of the feed.